rakvat/transform-social.org/content/en/texts/love_yourself_first.md

 # Is it true that "You can’t love someone until you learn to love yourself"?

-It's not only wrong, but it's also toxic and harmful to say "You can’t love someone until you learn to love yourself" for multiple reasons:
+It's not only wrong, but it's also toxic and hurtful to say "You can’t love someone until you learn to love yourself" for multiple reasons:
 It promotes neoliberal self-responsibility, consumerism, patriarchy, and ableism.
 In one of those end-of-the-year reviews, I heard someone say that they learned in 2023 that they first need to love themselves to love someone else.
 I decided to finally write something about this, as it made me angry.